Left and Center: Michael circa, 1972

 Height and Weight: 4’8″ and 70 pounds

-Distinguishing Characteristics: White Male, Blonde hair, Blue eyes, Michaels left eye was injured in a fishing accident and he may have been left blind in the eye, he may have needed to get his eye surgically removed and may have needed a glass eye replacement, his front teeth protrude
+Distinguishing Characteristics: Caucasian Male, Blonde hair, Blue eyes, Michaels left eye was injured in a fishing accident and he may have been left blind in the eye, he may have needed to get his eye surgically removed and may have needed a glass eye replacement, his front teeth protrude

 Clothing/Jewelry Description: A pair of brown striped pants and blue sneakers